Research

 1. Transparency and Explainability

 Whether in clinical research or education, tools must make sense to their users.
-I design models where reasoning and results can be examined, questioned, and trusted.
+I design models where reasoning and results can be examined, questioned, and trusted, with evaluation that prioritizes interpretability and reliability rather than performance alone.

 2. Learner-Centered Design

-I focus on the cognitive journey of the learner—what they know, what they are ready to explore next, and how their understanding changes through feedback and reflection.
+I focus on the cognitive journey of the learner: what they know, what they are ready to explore next, and how understanding changes through feedback, practice, and reflection.
+My goal is AI that supports learning as a process over time, not a single snapshot.

 3. Scalable and Responsible Infrastructure

-I aim to build systems that scale thoughtfully.
+I aim to build systems that scale thoughtfully and transparently.
 AI should amplify human expertise, not flatten it.
-My goal is infrastructure that supports growth, curiosity, and accountability across disciplines.
+The goal is infrastructure that supports growth, curiosity, and accountability—for students, educators, and clinical stakeholders alike.